shawnlawson/XAI-Visual-Guts/set1.md

 ![Dataset 1 training image](./Images/sets/set1/fakes000260.png)

-This is the an image of the expected or real images that stylegan should produce.
+This is an image of the expected or real images that stylegan should produce.

 ![Dataset 3 training image](./Images/sets/set1/reals.png)